 “No system is uncrackable.
 How many discussions have we had about that?”

-Mike looked flummoxed.
+Michael looked flummoxed.
 “Sure, in theory.
 But do you know what the consequences would be if you got caught?”

 “Do you know what the consequences were for Lauren?
 Who had done absolutely nothing?”
 I whispered in a hoarse stage whisper, since I couldn’t shout in the crowded bar.
 “Sooner or later they’re coming for all of us.”

-Mike was shaking his head.
+Michael was shaking his head.

 And this was where I lost my cool, I admit it.
-“Look Mike, I know you’ve got a good job.
+“Look Michael, I know you’ve got a good job.
 I know you’ve got a lot to lose.
 I know you’re a straight white male.
 But you’re not immune.”

-Mike got really defensive, then.
+Michael got really defensive, then.
 “Don’t play that victim card on me!
 You could get a job as a programmer too.
 You have the chops.
 I’ve seen your code.
 Just go back to school.”

-Mike’s face just froze up.
+Michael’s face just froze up.
 He wouldn’t talk to me.
 At the Bye & Bye you pay at the counter, but I saw him glancing around as if maybe a waiter could rescue him.